 In June 1973, Logan moves to the current campus in Chesterfield, Mo., a western suburb of St. Louis.

 After nearly 40 years of association with Logan, President Dr. William Coggins announces his retirement.
 The Board of Trustees select Dr. M.T.
 Morter to serve as president.

 Dr. Beatrice Hagen begins her presidency on December 6, 1980 and serves through 1992.

 In June, the Montgomery Health Center opens on the Logan campus.
 The clinic is named for Logan’s first Chief of Staff, longtime anatomy instructor and alumnus Dr. Dale C. Montgomery.

-Ground breaking begins for a second building on the campus, the Science and Research Center, in June 1986.
-The 30,000 square foot building opens in October 1987.
+In June 1986, groundbreaking begins for a second building on the campus, the Science and Research Center.
+The 30,000-square foot building opens in October 1987.

 In June, Logan pays off its debt on the Science and Research Center and once again becomes debt-free.

 In October, the William D. Harris, DC Sports and Wellness Center opens on campus.